Respect.

 Or how about:

 This one is quite popular.
 However, there’s nothing in our above definition of respect—caring about how your own words and actions can impact others—that makes it conditional.
-Admiration has to be earned.
+Admiration must be earned.
 So does honor and trust.
 But the Bible gives different instructions about respect:

 1 Peter 2:17